Ever get to the end of the month (or worse yet, mid-month) and think, “Wait, where did all my money go?”

 3. Call your service providers for better deals

 Here’s a little secret: A lot of your services are negotiable.
 Not all… but a lot.
 Call and connect with their retention departments to squeak out any discounts and extra “please stay” incentives they can pull out their bags.
-All Connect, has a great list of questions to ask here.

 4. Unsubscribe from marketing emails

 The ones that constantly tell you that you NEED this for summer… or MUST-HAVE this for fall.
 By law, each marketing email is required to have an “unsubscribe link” (usually found at the bottom of the email).
 If you’re getting unwanted, tempting text messages from your favorite brands… you can reply to the text with STOP, and that should opt you out of their list.

 Wait, before you roll your eyes… auto-pay has plenty of benefits.
 There is a reduced risk of racking up late fees, and some companies even give you a small discount for signing up.